Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Emergence of quasiclassical spacetime and of the Schrodinger equation

-The lapse and shift functions~$N^\alpha(x)$ can be chosen arbitrarily.
-Their choice, however, affects $\bar f\cl(x)$ and $\bar\pi\cl(x)$ that result from the evolution by eqs.\rfs{Hamilton_equations_f}{Hamilton_equations_pi}.
-The configurations~$\bar f\cl(t,\xv)$ for any~$N^\alpha(x)$ are points of constructive interference of the waves\rf{psi_pi}.
-The set of all such configurations can be parameterized by the Tomonaga ``many-fingered time" $\sigma(\xv)$\ct{Tomonaga} as $\nbrk{\{\bar f\cl(\sigma(\xv),\xv)\}}$\ct{Gerlach}.
-This set may be interpreted physically as the configurations of the classically evolving fields on all the various spatial slices $\nbrk{(t =\sigma(\xv),\xv)}$ of the physical spacetime.
+The lapse and shift~$N^a(x)$ [cf.\rfs{Na_def}{Hamiltonian_covariant}] can be chosen arbitrarily.
+Their choice, however, affects $\bar f\cl(x)$ and $\bar\pi\cl(x)$ that result from integrating the dynamical equations\rfs{Hamilton_equations_f}{Hamilton_equations_pi}.
+For any~$N^a(x)$, the obtained configurations~$\bar f\cl(t,\xv)$, considered as functions of~$\xv$ for various spatial hypersurfaces with fixed~$t$, are points of constructive interference of the waves\rf{psi_pi}.
+The set of all such configurations~$\{\bar f\cl(\xv)\}$ can be parameterized\ct{Gerlach} by Tomonaga's ``many-fingered time" $\sigma(\xv)$\ct{Tomonaga} as $\nbrk{\{\bar f\cl(\sigma(\xv),\xv)\}}$.
+This set may be interpreted physically as the configurations of the classically evolving fields~$\bar f\cl(x)$ on all the various spatial slices $\nbrk{(t =\sigma(\xv),\xv)}$ of the physical spacetime.